lilyannekot/homework01-code-refactoring/README.md

 ## Summary of Project

-The following project entailed refactoring HTML and CSS in order to improve accessibility standards for consumers as well as for developers editing the code in the future.
+The following project entailed refactoring HTML and CSS for a marketing agency, Horiseon, in order to improve accessibility standards for consumers as well as improve the readability of the code for developers.

 ## Technologies and Languages Used